Aircloak/aircloak/README.md

 web/backend $ make start
 ```

-If all is well, you should be able to access the web via https://frontend.air-local:8202.
+If all is well, you should be able to access the web via https://frontend.air-local:20004.
 Note that we use self-signed certificate, so you'll likely get an error in your browser.
 You need to import the certificate (located in `router/dev_certs/aircloak.com.chain.pem`) to your browser.

 If all data is migrated, you should see all clusters/cloaks (make sure to impersonate the analyst), and run tasks in the sandbox.

 ### Running the system on docker containers

+You can start the entire system as docker containers.
+This gives you an environment very similar to the real production.
+In particular, each component is running in production mode.
+Moreover, each request goes balancer and router services.

-You can simply invoke `./dockerized_air.sh start` which will rebuild all images and start required containers in background.
+To start the system, you can invoke `./dockerized_air.sh start` which will rebuild all images and start required containers in background.
+If everything is fine, you should be able to access the web via https://frontend.air-local:20102.

 If you want to start each container separately in a foreground, make sure that the required components are started with `./start_dependencies.sh`.